NVIDIA/NeMo/README.md

 **5B configuration:**

 The 5B model uses the bf16 data type.
-It can be trained in about 5 days using 20 nodes with 8 GPUs per node.
+It can be trained in about 5 days using 16 nodes with 8 GPUs per node.
 The model includes 24 transformer layers, a hidden size of 4096, and 32 attention heads.
-The sequence length is 2048, and the optimizer is Adam.
-This model uses tensor parallelism of 2.
+The sequence length is 2048, and the optimizer is Distributed Adam.
+This model uses tensor parallelism of 1.
 For the details on all the parameters, see the 5b.yaml config file.

 To train a 5B GPT-3 model, modify the `conf/config.yaml` file to set: